JOLee83/minesweeper/README.md

 <h1 style={text-align: 'center'}>Mine Sweeper</h1>
 <img style={margin:'0' 'auto'} src=./public/minesweeper.png>

-<p style={margin:'0' 'auto'}>This was my project from my first week of learning <a href="https://reactjs.org/">React.js</a> at SDG.
-The project involve the use of an <a href="https://minesweeper-api.herokuapp.com/
+<p style={margin:'0' '20%'}>This was the first major project from my first week of learning <a href="https://reactjs.org/">React.js</a> at SDG.
+The project involved the use of an <a href="https://minesweeper-api.herokuapp.com/
 ">API</a> for the games logic.
 See the game for yourself on <a href="http://mine-sweeper-justin.surge.sh/">Surge</a>.
-I am pround that I figure out the timer function on my own, I used a two year old Youtube tutorial for a stop watch to figure out the code.</p>
+I am proud that I figured out the timer function on my own, at the time of writing this I believe I'm the only one in the cohort to do so.
+I used a two year old Youtube tutorial for a stop watch to figure out the code.</p>
 <p>Here is the code for the timers logic.</p>

     `getSeconds = () => {